KayTacy/COVAS_Next_OBSControl/README.md

 Make sure that the plugin directory is OBSControl and do not rename the OBSControl.py file!

 The release includes a obs_config.json.
 This file is used to connect to your OBS instance, it will work with OBS running on your game pc or running on a second pc in dual pc streaming setups.
+You must edit the file with the IP, Port and password details for your OBS instance.
+ENSURE YOU SAVE THE FILE WITH THE SAME NAME!

 The release also has built in logging.
 The file OBS_LOG.txt contains details of the current scene everytime COVAS is asked to perform a function.